CPD - Frequently Asked Questions

 of good standing?

-It is the cornerstone of the College programme
+It is a cornerstone of the College programme

 that you are an active member of a functioning peer group.
 We